-Additional benefits: Since you’re dropping off real things in person, there is an opportunity for fraternity with the local people of the country you’re visiting.
+Since you’re dropping off real things in person, there is an opportunity to meet local people of the country you’re visiting in a unique context.

-Downsides: Some extra time for the logistics of dropping off the items.
-For example, I chose to bring some supplies for a school near Pokhara.
-I didn’t contact them ahead and didn’t realise that the lodge which volunteered to be the drop-off point is closed in the monsoon season.
+I didn’t get to do this, however.
+I chose to bring some supplies for a school near Pokhara.
+Unfortunately, I didn’t contact them ahead and didn’t realise that the lodge which volunteered to be the drop-off point is closed in the monsoon season.
 So before I went on my Annapurna Sanctuary trek, I had to arrange to link up my guesthouse with the lodge, for them to pick up the stuff the next time they visit Pokhara Lakeside (in a few days).

-How: In my preparations I found a great article compiling a list of restaurants and cafes, with an ethical side to them.
+However, it was possible for me to be more specific in my sustainable travel planning for Nepal.
+During my research I found a great article compiling a list of restaurants and cafes, with an ethical side to them.
+This is brilliant; we all need to eat when we’re travelling.
+It might as well go to support something awesome.
 So I cross referenced them with where I was planning to stay and visit, and saved their details to my travel plan.
-You gotta eat, and it might as well go to support something awesome.

 Not sure… what is it called?

 No, no… the name of the cafe is No Name.